-Sam is building a busy product liability practice, including both personal injury and property damage claims.
+Sam has a busy product liability practice, including both personal injury and property damage claims.
 He handles claims involving a wide range of products, but has particular expertise in cases involving medical devices, where he draws on his experience in clinical negligence.

 Prior to coming to the Bar, Sam worked on CPA claims at a large solicitors’ firm.
 Sam has knowledge of the challenges of GLOs, having been involved in a number of group claims across various areas of law.

 Sam regularly advises and represents clients where questions of jurisdiction or applicable law arise.
 He was instructed by the Foreign and Commonwealth Office in both the Kenya Emergency Group Litigation and the Cyprus Colonial Litigation, which considered a number of interesting issues of private international law.